demmings/gsSQL/README.md

     group by transaction_date pivot account",
      {{"mastertransactions", "Master Transactions!$A$1:$I", 60};{"budgetCategories","budgetIncomeCategories", 3600}}, true)```
       * **New syntax.**.
 Recommended format.
+      * "tableName", range
+        * Data pairs to specify every table used.
+The table definition ends with TRUE/FALSE (column output) or terminating bracket ')'.
+        * tableName - String.
+Must match table in SQL select.
+        * range - named range (not quoted), A1 notation (not quoted) or "NamedRange" (quoted), "sheetName" (quoted) or "sheetName*" Name of sheet with wildcard character (*).
+All matching sheets are loaded as one table.
+          * Loading several sheets as one table.
+You can use a wildcard in the "RANGE" for the table.
+In this case every sheet that starts with 'Master Transactions' will be loaded - for example you have a sheet for each calander year.
+The requirement for this however is that each sheet MUST have the same column defintions.
+            * ```=gsSQL("select sum(amount), year(transaction_date) from transactions where expense_category = ?1 and amount < 0 group by year(transaction_date)", "transactions", "Master Transactions*", true, "Utilities - Electricity")```
         * Disadvantage of this syntax:
           * Extremely large tables will fail to load.
 Google has a limit on the size of arrays passed into custom functions.
           * If you have a very large table with many columns and many of the columns are not needed within the **SELECT**, you can limit the total amount of data read by just selecting the columns you need when defining the table range, for example: